zincio/apidocs/source/includes/_products.md

 --------- | ---- | -----------
 query | String | The query string you want to search for.
 Must be URL encoded. page | Number | The page number of the results page (starts at 1) retailer | String | The retailer you are searching on.
-Currently, only amazon is supported.

 > Example product offers response